 The time vs. money trade-off

 In one of the great ironies of entrepreneurship, freedom is typically the biggest motivator for both starting and selling your business.
-No matter how successful, most small-business owners eventually long to be free of the constant worries and pressure – burdens they have gladly borne, but are ready to pass on to someone with new energy and ideas.
+No matter how successful, most business owners eventually long to be free of the constant worries and pressure – burdens they have gladly borne, but are ready to pass on to someone with new energy and ideas.
 Just like in the beginning, you’re back to wanting complete control over your time and what you do with it.

 Selling your business may also come with a newfound liberty: Financial freedom.

 If you want the biggest possible payday when selling your business, get ready for a sprint to the finish.
 Getting top dollar from the sale of your business typically requires intentional planning and preparation.
-(We recommend 6 to 36 months depending on your situation.)
+(We recommend 6 to 36 months of planning, depending on your situation.)
 If you’re relying on the proceeds from a sale to fund all or part of your retirement, it can be well worth putting your freedom on hold a bit longer to make sure your business is sale-ready.

 Keep in mind that there can be a trade-off between time and money when it comes to selling your business.
 If you want freedom over your time ASAP (i.e. a quick sale with little to no preparation), it may cost you in the form of a lower valuation and ultimate selling price.

-When it comes to small-business ownership, the freedoms gained are often worth the fight, the risk, and the sacrifice.
+When it comes to business ownership, the freedoms gained are often worth the fight, the risk, and the sacrifice.
 When you think about leaving your business, consider the two types of freedom: financial freedom, and unlimited free time.
 Does one take priority over the other?
 Are you willing to put in a little more time and work to get both?
 If not, what trade-offs are you willing to make?

 Regardless of your timeframe for selling your business, start planning today.
 There’s no downside to owning a sale-ready business.
 Freedom awaits!